 4. Rapport with the CMO

-The stereotype of the constantly strained relationship between a company’s CIO and the Chief Marketing Officer (CMO) is a famous one.
-This bond is increasingly important as their two fields collide to bring the ultimate in customer service and satisfaction, yet when these departments don’t see eye-to-eye, it can affect the whole company.
+The stereotype of the constantly strained relationship between a company’s CIO and Chief Marketing Officer (CMO) is a famous one.
+This bond is increasingly important as their two fields collide to bring the ultimate in customer service and satisfaction.
+Yet, when these departments don’t see eye-to-eye, it can affect the whole company.

 5. Communication skills

-While communication is essential for any great leader, it’s even more important for a CIO.
+While communication is essential for any great leader it’s even more important for a CIO.
 The content of their emails, calls, presentations, meetings and other communications is often quite technological, in-depth or advanced.
-To turn all of that knowledge into understandable messages for everyone from the other department heads to the director of the company, the CIO needs to be able to communicate in a way that gets the message across without being overly complicated.
+To turn all of that knowledge into understandable messages for everyone, the CIO needs to be able to communicate in a way that gets the message across without being overly complicated.

 Interested in how we can help your business, or would you like to speak with an expert to learn more?
 Simply contact Saxons today.